Student Chapter Resources

 Programming Ideas and Resources

-- Review the 2020 Program Guide and Past Program Guides for ideas and resources on programming.
+- Review the Fall 2020 Program Guide and Past Program Guides for ideas and resources on programming.

 - View our blueprint for student chapters looking to get involved in Election Day class cancellation efforts.

 - Consider hosting film screenings and discussions.
 See our Documentary Films Available Upon Request document for ideas for suggested films.

 - Additional ACS Resources: ACS National Podcast, ACS National Blog, ACS Analysis, and ACS Projects.